Merck CEO quits Trump council over president's Charlottesville remarks

 Asked for clarification, a White House official later said: "The President was condemning hatred, bigotry and violence from all sources and all sides.
 There was violence between protesters and counter protesters today."
 Vice President Mike Pence told NBC News that the president "stated clearly that he condemns hate and violence in all of its forms."

-After Trump's statement Saturday, many Republicans and Democrats criticized Trump for failing to single out white nationalists for the violence.
+After Trump's statement Saturday, many Republicans and Democrats criticized Trump for failing to single out white nationalists for the violence, and on Monday, the president addressed the situation with stronger language.

+“Racism is evil and those who cause violence in its name are criminals and thugs, including the KKK, neo-Nazis and white supremacists and other hate groups that are repugnant to everything we hold dear as Americans,” Trump said in a brief statement from the White House.

+Shares of Merck were unfazed by Frazier's announcement to leave the manufacturing council and actually rose 0.7 percent to $62.80 Monday — their best day since July 27.